 Roof Insulation Types We Don't Install

 Think Green Insulation

 Think Green Insulation is also a polyester type of insulation.
 Therefore this insulation is regarded as eco-friendly as well.
-Think Green is also dust free find out more here.
+Think Green is also dust-free.
+Find out more here.

 Fabufill Insulation again this is also a polyester type insulation.
 Therefore as with the other polyester insulation products is also regarded as eco-friendly.
 Thus even dust free and allergy insulation.
 Read more on fabufill here.

-In fact, Platinum Fiber is well-made insulation that is unfortunately under the specification for the Western Cape region.
+Platinum Fiber is well-made insulation that is unfortunately under the specification for the Western Cape region.